|16th May - 2nd June 2024

 AREQUIPA & CHIVAY

-Arequipa is a pleasant and relatively prosperous city in southern Peru, and the nearest place we can fly into.
-It sits in an oasis at 2300m at the foot of the active volcano El Misti.
+Arequipa is a pleasant city in southern Peru, and the nearest place we can fly into.
+It sits in an oasis at 2200m at the foot of the active volcano El Misti.
 There is a particularly beautiful Plaza de Armas, with Volcan Misti forming a stunning backdrop.
 Our usual hotel is located right on this plaza.
 The nearby Colca canyon is a popular tourist destination - it is famously regarded as the deepest canyon in the world and is one of the best places in the Andes to see condors.
-We will spend an acclimatisation day and two nights in the town of Chivay in the Colca canyon on our way to the mountains, and are sure to see condors on this part of the trip.
+We will spend two acclimatisation days and three nights in the town of Chivay at 3500m in the Colca canyon.
+Whilst here we'll do warm up hikes to about 4500m, and are sure to see condors on this part of the trip.

 The volcano El Misti seen from the beautiful plaza in Arequipa.

 For obvious reasons we can't give too many details away about the peaks we intend to climb until we receive your booking form and deposit for this expedition.
-They are located in the area between Chivay and Lake Titicaca in southern Peru and are relatively near to a road, so we'll use a 4x4 to approach to within a half days walk of our base camps.
-The peaks are moderately technical (up to about Alpine PD or AD, or rock climbing to about V.Diff or Severe), generally very rocky with not much snow, and a bit over 5000m high.
+They are located in the area between Chivay and Lake Titicaca in southern Peru and are relatively near to a remote road, so we'll use a 4x4 to approach to within a half days walk of our base camps.
+The peaks are moderately technical (up to about Alpine PD or AD, or rock climbing to about V.Diff or Severe, YDS 5.6).
+They are all generally very rocky with no large glaciers and not normally much snow.
+All are just a bit over 5000m high.

 The valleys where we will camp have been glaciated in the past and many small and scenic lochs remain behind.
 Most of the foothills and valleys are still used as pastures by the Quechua speaking Indians and we are sure to see llamas and alpacas grazing.
 We are also likely to see some interesting wildlife, mammals such as the vicuña and many species of birds such as condors, andean geese and hummingbirds.